-Indicators of Sexual Abuse

-Not all children will realise they are being sexually abused, particularly if they have been groomed, but there may be physical, behavioural and emotional signs that indicate a child has experienced sexual abuse.

-Physical indicators include:
+Indicators of Sexual Abuse Indicators of Neglect Not all children will realise they are being sexually Neglect can be difficult to spot.
+Having one of the signs abused, particularly if they have been groomed, but doesn't necessarily mean a child is being neglected. there may be physical, behavioural and emotional But if you notice multiple signs that last for a while, signs that indicate a child has experienced sexual they might show there is a serious problem.
+Children and young people who are neglected might have: abuse.
+Physical indicators include: Poor appearance and hygiene, being smelly or dirty (unkempt) Bruising Being hungry or not given money for food Bleeding Having unwashed clothes, the wrong clothing, Discharge such as no warm clothes in winter Pain or soreness in the genital or anal area Health and development problems, regular illness Sexually transmitted infections (Lindon and Webb, or infections 2016) Anaemia

-- Bruising - Bleeding - Discharge - Pain or soreness in the genital or anal area - Sexually transmitted infections (Lindon and Webb, 2016) - Girls who are being sexually abused may become pregnant at a young age.
+• Girls who are being sexually abused may become pregnant at a young age.